Mortgage & Purchase Process in Canada

 - Using a professional to navigate your mortgage choices puts you at a huge advantage by ensuring you always have the mortgage that’s best suited to your unique needs and finances

-Even before you start your home search, it’s highly recommended that you get pre-approved for a mortgage.
-In today’s competitive housing market, complete with multiple offers and fast-paced decision-making, you’ll want to ensure that you’re a strong contender, and being pre-approved will definitely help.
+Even before you start your home search, it’s highly recommended that you get pre-qualified for a mortgage.
+In today’s competitive housing market, complete with multiple offers and fast-paced decision-making, you’ll want to ensure that you’re a strong contender, and being pre-qualified will definitely help.
 Having the confidence that comes from knowing your financing is in place provides better leverage with sellers and ultimately makes your offer more appealing.
 In addition, knowing the amount you can borrow and the price you can afford enables you to concentrate your search on homes in your price range.
-A pre-approval also facilitates the final approval process as it represents a conditional commitment by your lender to grant you the mortgage you need.
+A pre-qualification also facilitates the final approval process as it represents a conditional commitment by your lender to grant you the mortgage you need.
 See: What’s the Difference Between Pre-Approval vs Pre-Qualification?

 When you’re thinking of buying a specific home, it makes sense to make a conditional offer dependent on positive home inspection results, since buying a home is among the largest financial investment you’ll make throughout your life.
 It’s especially difficult to keep an open mind once you’ve already fallen in love with a property.
 It’s important to remember that, to an untrained eye, staging can do wonders to cover up a house’s deficiencies and shortcomings.
 Home inspections should include a thorough examination of the home’s structure, foundation, plumbing and electrical systems, windows and roofing.
 An inspector will alert you to caution areas based on the age of the house as well as specific characteristics, note previous renovations and specify issues that must be addressed immediately versus ones that can be remedied in future.
 See: Home Inspection Fees & Services in Canada